Denny Harriger

 Dennis Scott Harriger (born July 21, 1969) is an American former professional baseball pitcher.
 He played for the Detroit Tigers in Major League Baseball in 1998 and the LG Twins in the Korean Baseball Organization from 2000 to 2001.

-High School Career
+High school career

 Harriger attended Ford City High School in Ford City, Pennsylvania, where he played for the school's baseball team.
 Between his junior and senior years, he had a .400 batting average and struck out 275 batters.
 He led the school to a Pennsylvania Interscholastic Athletic Association state championship in 1987, recording the win in both the semifinal and final game.
 He played on that team alongside Gus Frerotte, a future NFL quarterback.
 He was named to the Ford City Hall of Fame in 2006, and again with his state championship team the next year.

 Professional career

 Minor League Baseball (1987-1998)

 Although Harriger did not have any college baseball scholarship offers from NCAA Division I programs, he was selected by the New York Mets in the 18th round of the 1987 Major League Baseball draft.
 He made his professional debut on June 30, 1987, in a relief pitching appearance for the Kingsport Mets.
 Harriger spent six seasons pitching the Mets farm system before being granted free agency on October 15, 1993.

 Harriger then signed with the San Diego Padres on November 9, 1993.
 Harriger then pitched for three seasons with their AAA affiliate, the Las Vegas Stars.
 He was then granted free agency again on October 15, 1996.
 Just over a month later, on November 15, Harriger signed with the Detroit Tigers AAA affiliate, the Toledo Mud Hens.
 He was granted free agency on October 15, 1997, and was then resigned by the Detroit Tigers on December 8 of that same year.